tassiluca/direct-style-experiments/docs/content/docs/02-basics.md

   - the abstractions offered by _gears_;
   - _Kotlin coroutines_.

-The example (and every subsequent one) is organized in three gradle submodules:
+The example (and every subsequent one) is organized into three Gradle submodules:

-- `blog-ws-commons` contains code which has been reused for both the monadic and direct versions;
+- `blog-ws-commons` contains code that has been reused for both the monadic and direct versions;
 - a submodule `blog-ws-monadic` with the monadic Scala style and `blog-ws-direct` for the direct versions, both in Kotlin with _coroutines_ and in Scala with _gears_.

 ### Structure

-The domain is modelled using abstract data types in a common `PostsModel` trait:
+The domain is modeled using abstract data types in a common `PostsModel` trait:

 ```scala
 trait PostsModel: